-The effect of the railways on the development of Estonian life and culture was immense; the speed of movement and freight traffic advanced industry and encouraged towns to expand.
-Above all, however, the railway broadened people's perspectives, had an impact on daily life and education, brought influences from near and far and helped to introduce Estonians to the rest of the world.
+The effect of the railways on the development of Estonian life and culture was immense: the speed of movement and freight traffic advanced industry and encouraged towns to expand.
+Above all, however, the railway broadened people's perspectives, had an impact on daily life and education, brought influences from near and far.